SPR 2.1b - Rest nodes and recreational facilities - Public bicycle hoops

 # Summary

-Better Practice is awarded where two bicycle hoops are provided at logical and context-sensitive locations along all off-road active transport network paths (e.g., near intersections, rest areas, community facilities), with an average spacing of approximately 1,250 metres.
-This standard only applies where at least 1,250 continuous metres of the active transport network abuts the subdivision.
+Awarded where two bicycle hoops are provided at logical locations along all off-road active transport network paths (e.g., near intersections, rest areas, community facilities), with an average spacing of 1,250 metres or less.

-Excellence is awarded where two bicycle hoops are provided at logical and context-sensitive locations along all off-road active transport network paths (e.g., near intersections, rest areas, community facilities), with an average spacing of approximately 1,000 metres.
-This standard only applies where at least 1,000 continuous metres of the active transport network abuts the subdivision.
+Awarded where two bicycle hoops are provided at logical locations along all off-road active transport network paths (e.g., near intersections, rest areas, community facilities), with an average spacing of 1,000 metres or less.

 Applicants should demonstrate how the spacing is achieved through mapping, design documentation, or spatial analysis.